xdy/xdy-pf2e-workbench/CONTRIBUTING.md

 Either send me the file or make a Pull Request, making sure to also add your system to "languages" in module.json before you do the Pull Request.
 (See below for instructions).

-Or, if you prefer to do it as a separate module, make sure to mention it on the discord so we can link to it!
+Or, if you prefer to do it as a separate module, make sure to ping me so I can link to it here!

 ## How to set up for development